$\mathrm{SU}(r)$ Vafa-Witten invariants, Ramanujan's continued fractions, and cosmic strings: Introduction

 \begin{remark} If $H K_S \leq 0$ (still assuming there are no strictly $H$-semistable objects), then only the horizontal components contribute.
 If in addition $H K_S < 0$ or $K_S \cong \O_S$, then the horizontal components are smooth of expected dimension and \eqref{hor} implies \cite{TT1}

 where $e(\cdot)$ denotes topological Euler characteristic.
-In this case, the $\SU(r)$ Vafa-Witten partition function has been studied extensively since the 1990's.
+In this case, the $\SU(r)$ Vafa-Witten partition function has been studied extensively since the 1990s.
 An (incomplete) list of references can be found in \cite{GK5}. \end{remark}

 For arbitrary $S,H,r,c_1$, there may be strictly $H$-semistable objects and one should replace $N_S^H(r,c_1,c_2)$ by the moduli space of \emph{Joyce-Song Higgs pairs} $P_S^H(r,c_1,c_2)$ \cite{TT2}.
-These have a $\C^*$-action and fixed loci are indexed by partitions $\lambda \vdash r$.
-The $\SU(r)$ Vafa-Witten partition function can then be defined similarly and is also of the form \eqref{def2}.
+As before, these have a $\C^*$-action and components of fixed loci are indexed by $\mu$.
+The $\SU(r)$ Vafa-Witten partition function can be defined similarly and is also of the form \eqref{def2}.
 The definition in loc.~cit.~depends on a conjecture \cite[Conj.~1.2]{TT2}, which is proved in many cases (e.g.~when $HK_S < 0$, when $S$ is a K3 surface \cite{MT}, when $p_g(S)>0$ and $r$ is prime \cite{Laa2}).

 Suppose $p_g(S)>0$.
 Then the Gieseker-Maruyama moduli spaces may be singular and the fixed locus may have non-horizontal contributions.
-Picking a holomorphic 2-form $\theta \in H^0(S,K_S) \setminus \{0\}$, Thomas constructs a cosection of the obstruction sheaf on $N$, which he uses to prove that, for $r$ \emph{prime}, only horizontal and vertical components contribute \cite[Thm.~5.23]{Tho}
+Picking a holomorphic 2-form $\theta \in H^0(S,K_S) \setminus \{0\}$, Thomas constructs a cosection of the $\C^*$-fixed obstruction theory on $N^{\C^*}$, which he uses to prove that, for $r$ \emph{prime}, only horizontal and vertical components contribute \cite[Thm.~5.23]{Tho}

 The invariants in this section can also be viewed as \emph{reduced} Donaldson-Thomas invariants of the non-compact Calabi-Yau 3-fold $X = K_S$.
 This approach was pursued by A.~Gholampour, A.~Sheshmani, and S.-T.~Yau \cite{GSY}.